 This is not rocket science or only engineers at NASA would be smart enough to be disciples.
 Every one of us has at our fingertips the possibility of spiritual growth and deepening our discipleship walk.
-All we need is a copy of God’s Word and a book marker.
-The book marker reminds us of where we were yesterday in our Bible reading journey and where to start today.
-If the marker never moves, we will never grow, but as the marker moves and we journey consistently through the pages of the Bible, it begins to do a remarkable work in us and through us.
+All we need is a copy of God’s Word and a bookmark.
+The bookmark reminds us of where we were yesterday in our Bible reading journey and where to start today.
+If the bookmark never moves, we will never grow, but as the bookmark moves and we journey consistently through the pages of the Bible, it begins to do a remarkable work in us and through us.
 We grow!
 So what are you waiting for?
-Get a book marker and your Bible…ready…set…go!
+Get a bookmark and your Bible.
+Ready…set…go!

 All Scripture is inspired by God and profitable for teaching, for reproof, for correction, for training in righteousness; so that the man of God may be adequate, equipped for every good work.
 2 Corinthians 3:16-17